 A study of women from different historical periods, racial and ethnic backgrounds, and areas of achievement, who have made significant contributions to the culture(s) of the Americas.
+Assesses advanced critical thinking skills through scholarly reading and written analysis, as well as through oral presentations.
 Three hours of lecture.
-For undergraduate credit, see also WMST 405.